 If your technician suspects that your system is getting full they will then use a “sludge judge” to accurately measure the percentage of fullness - i.e. the amount of solid matter in your ATU.
 As an ATU gets “full” the air pump and water pump will be under a heavier load.
 Failure to schedule a pump out when the ATU is full can cause costly damage not just to your pumps but also the infrastructure of your ATU.

 The minimum that you should plan for is $1400 (based on an ATU capacity of 6500L).
 Ecowater Services only recommend experienced septic truck operators.
 Use caution if you are getting quotes - discuss their experience and the volume they are quoting you on.
 Expensive damage can be incurred by using inferior service providers.

 If you have any questions about what has been reported on your QMR please don’t hesitate to contact us in the office or ask your technician when he is on site.
-If you would like to discuss “pre-paying” to prepare for the cost of a pump out please contact Harvey at the office.
+If you would like to discuss “pre-paying” to prepare for the cost of a pump out please contact our friendly Support Team on 08 9248 9440.